xAllenDing/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
+Tweeter allows for the user to post their thoughts, feelings or anything they want in 140 characters or less.
+Tweets are posted with time stamps with the newest tweets posting at the top.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+Tweeter exemplifies the use of HTML, CSS, JS, jQuery and AJAX for the front-end, while Node and Express are used for the back-end.

+## Screenshots
+!["Trying to post an empty tweet"]
+()

 ## Getting Started